Works from the 1930s – 1970s

 1960s

-by collectors and he begins working with gold combined with silver; the use of the precious metal and its unique and special characteristics enhance the intrinsic and technical quality of his jewelry.
+by collectors, and he begins working with gold combined with silver; the use of this precious metal and its unique and special characteristics enhance the intrinsic and technical quality of his jewels.

 Daverio’s passion for materials and the mastery he possessed in